finam-ufz/finam/docs/source/finam-book/development/data_metadata.rst

 By default FINAM will allow data to have flexible masks, which means they can change over time.
 In the :class:`.Info` object (see below), the mask of the data can be specified:

-* :any:`.Mask.FLEX`: data can be masked or unmasked and the mask could change over time (default)
+* :any:`Mask.FLEX`: data can be masked or unmasked and the mask could change over time (default)
-* :any:`.Mask.NONE`: data is unmasked and exchanged as plain numpy arrays
+* :any:`Mask.NONE`: data is unmasked and exchanged as plain numpy arrays
 * :class:`numpy.ndarray` or :class:`bool`: data is masked with a given mask that is constant over time

 Convenience functions for masked arrays are: